During your studies

 Do not hesitate to get in touch with your Fachschaft (department's students association) for advice and support during your studies.

 At university level, the AStA (similar to a students' union) cares about the concerns of all students.
-They also organise a buddy & tandem programme!

 By the way – your’re welcome to get involved too!